gvwilson/sensibleadventures/nardica/nardica.md

 "Well, all *I* can say is that---"
 Uncle Jack began to bluster.

-"You'll get paid,"
+"There's no point arguing,"
-Wales cut in.
+Wales cut in tiredly.
-His face was drawn,
+His face was drawn
-as if he hadn't slept since the attack on the governor's mansion, and his movements were stiff.
+as if he hadn't slept since the attack on the governor's mansion.
+"Iffy, can you please give me a hand with these?"

-His toolboxes sat on a two-wheeled cart hitched behind Doctor Johel's scooter.
+He patted the toolboxes that sat on a two-wheeled cart hitched behind the scooter.
 Beside the cart,
-a cadet in a uniform three shades lighter than those of the other Marines stood at attention, the top half of her face covered by a dark tactical visor.
+a cadet in a uniform three shades lighter than those of the other Marines stood at attention, her eyes covered by a dark tactical visor.
 Iffy looked past her to the canvas-covered machinery rolling up the pier to be loaded onto the *Bengal*, then looked back in shock.
 It couldn't be.
 It *couldn't* be.

-Dr. Johel saw the look on Iffy's face and glanced at the young woman.
+Dr. Johel saw the expression on Iffy's face.
 "Ah, yes," she purred.
 "That was another of the core's recommendations."
 She beckoned the cadet forward.